 What We Did – Milk Road Public Wallet

-We recently funded the Milk Road wallet with $10,000 and converted 40% of that to ETH.
+We started our public wallet journey by funding the Milk Road wallet with $10,000 and converting 40% of that to ETH.
 As DeFi enthusiasts, we want ETH to be our biggest holding, and it is also the asset that allows us to do the most extracurriculars on-chain.

 Why We’re Staking ETH

 We decided to stake all of our ETH for a few reasons:

 - We plan to hold ETH for the long-term, and want to earn interest on the holdings that would be sitting in our wallet regardless